oapicf/pinterest-sdk/clients/go/generated/docs/OauthAccessTokenResponseClientCredentials.md

 NewOauthAccessTokenResponseClientCredentialsWithDefaults instantiates a new OauthAccessTokenResponseClientCredentials object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetAccessToken

+`func (o *OauthAccessTokenResponseClientCredentials) GetAccessToken() string`

+GetAccessToken returns the AccessToken field if non-nil, zero value otherwise.

+### GetAccessTokenOk

+`func (o *OauthAccessTokenResponseClientCredentials) GetAccessTokenOk() (*string, bool)`

+GetAccessTokenOk returns a tuple with the AccessToken field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetAccessToken

+`func (o *OauthAccessTokenResponseClientCredentials) SetAccessToken(v string)`

+SetAccessToken sets AccessToken field to given value.

+### GetExpiresIn

+`func (o *OauthAccessTokenResponseClientCredentials) GetExpiresIn() int32`

+GetExpiresIn returns the ExpiresIn field if non-nil, zero value otherwise.

+### GetExpiresInOk

+`func (o *OauthAccessTokenResponseClientCredentials) GetExpiresInOk() (*int32, bool)`

+GetExpiresInOk returns a tuple with the ExpiresIn field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetExpiresIn

+`func (o *OauthAccessTokenResponseClientCredentials) SetExpiresIn(v int32)`

+SetExpiresIn sets ExpiresIn field to given value.

 ### GetResponseType